hereswhatidid/acf-2way-pr/readme.txt

 == Description ==

 Creates an extended version of the Related Post field type that is bidirectional.
+This new field type will create a bidirectional relationship between posts (or any post type).

 = Compatibility =